sanshu/DendroHeatmap/data_samples/Readme.md

 Header row, if present should start with #

-To be able to use blas output:
+To be able to use blast output:
-1. run sed commant to extrac species name to a separte column
+1. run sed commant to extract species name to a separate column
 ```sh

 sed  -e 's/\]$//g' -e 's/\[Legionella/\tL./g' blast_output.txt > blast_output_processed.txt